StyraInc/regal/README.md

 [![Build Status](https://github.com/styrainc/regal/workflows/Build/badge.svg?branch=main)](https://github.com/styrainc/regal/actions)
 ![OPA v0.68.0](https://openpolicyagent.org/badge/v0.68.0)

-Regal is a linter and language server for [Rego](https://www.openpolicyagent.org/docs/latest/policy-language/), helping you write better policies and have fun while doing it!
+Regal is a linter and language server for [Rego](https://www.openpolicyagent.org/docs/latest/policy-language/), making your Rego magnificent, and you the ruler of rules!

+With its extensive set of linter rules, documentation and editor integrations, Regal is the perfect companion for policy development, whether you're an experienced Rego developer or just starting out.

 <img
   src="/docs/assets/regal-banner.png"